joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/11/us/politics/rfk-polling-latinos.html

 **Here’s the latest on the trial.**\
-`By Glenn Thrush, Eileen Sullivan and Zach Montague`\
+`By Glenn Thrush`\
 https://nytimes.com/live/2024/06/11/us/hunter-biden-trial-verdict/heres-the-latest-on-the-trial

-**Live Updates: Jury Reaches a Verdict in Hunter Biden’s Gun Case**\
+**Live Updates: Hunter Biden Found Guilty in Gun Case**\
-`President Biden’s son faces three charges of lying about his drug use in applying to buy a handgun in 2018.
+`President Biden’s son was charged with three felony counts tied to a handgun purchase in 2018.
 If convicted, he could face up to 25 years in prison and $750,000 in fines.`\
 https://nytimes.com/live/2024/06/11/us/hunter-biden-trial-verdict

 **Mistral, a French A.I.
 Start-Up, Is Valued at $6.2 Billion**\